jtremesay/vger/README.md

 Don't forget to open the TCP port 1965 in your firewall.

-Vger will serve files named `index.gmi` if no explicite filename is given.
+Vger will serve files named `index.gmi` if no explicit filename is given.